ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >+
-      <div style="text-align: center">### Our innovative funding mechanism,
+      <div style="text-align: center">##### Our match-funding innovation,
-      EcoiaFund™, offers our partners the option to transform business campaigns into direct contributions toward social and environmental change at the grassroots level.
+      EcoiaFund™, offers our partners the option to transform creative campaigns into direct contributions toward social and environmental change at the grassroots level.
 With each project, we help create sustainable solutions for communities worldwide.</div>